SC simplifies process for passive euthanasia

 As per the modified guidelines, once the treating physician confirms that the patient is at a point of no return, the hospital first forms a primary board with subject experts to opine.
 The primary board has to respond within 48 hours.

-In the second step, the district chief medical officer has to form a committee with doctors and at least two subject experts, different from the ones part of the primary board, to review the primary board’s decision.
+In the second step, the hospital sets up a secondary board comprising at least two subject experts, different from the ones part of the primary board and with five years of experience, and a doctor nominated by the district chief medical officer, to review the primary board’s decision.
 The secondary committee also has 48 hours to respond.

 Once both boards approve, the treating doctor and family can either withdraw life support, withhold it or not initiate treatment at all.
 The hospital has to inform the magistrate in writing about the procedure, but no approval is required.